TIFF 2025 films for theatre and comedy lovers

 John Candy: I Like Me

 It’s still hard to believe that John Candy was only 43 years old when he died of a heart attack in 1994.
 His work, from his brilliant SCTV sketches and characters to iconic comedies like Splash, Planes, Trains and Automobiles and Uncle Buck, still feels fresh and original.
 Imagine what he could have gone on to do.
 Director Colin Hanks employs archival footage (wonder if there’s something about Candy’s small role in the first ever Tarragon Theatre season, in 1971) and interviews with his friends like Steve Martin, Tom Hanks (the director’s dad), Martin Short, Eugene Levy and his young Uncle Buck co-star, Macaulay Culkin.
-A lovely film to open this year’s 50th anniversary festival.
+A lovely film to open this year’s 50th anniversary edition.

 September 4 at 6 pm (Princess of Wales) and 8 pm (Roy Thomson Hall); September 11 at 9 pm, September 12 and 13 at 9 am, September 14 at 9:25 am at the Scotiabank.
 See details here